The Playlist (TV series): Filming

-The filming of the series reportedly already began since 2021.
-It was revealed that the part of the principal photography took place in Stockholm, Sweden in June 2021.
-The post-production process happened in November 2021.
-As of August 2022, the production had already wrapped filming.
+The filming of the series happened starting in 2021.
+It was revealed that part of the principal photography took place in Stockholm, Sweden in June 2021.
+Some of the filming took place in Croatia.
+The post-production process was in November 2021.
+In August 2022, the production wrapped filming.

 Release

 The Playlist premiered globally on Netflix on 13 October 2022, and consists of six episodes.

 Marketing

 First trailer of the limited series was released on YouTube on 13 September 2022.
 The second trailer was released on 27 September 2022.

 Reception

 The Playlist overall received positive reviews from critics.
-Tom Goodwyn of TechRadar gave the series 5/5 stars, praising its writing, directing, and cast performances, with the story being told from six different perspective noted as its biggest strengths.
+Tom Goodwyn of TechRadar gave the series 5/5 stars, praising its writing, directing, and cast performances, with the story being told from six different perspectives noted as its biggest strength.
 Joel Keller of Decider similarly gave the series praise on its cast performances, particularly on Janice Kamya Kavander's acting, while noting the repetitiveness of its storytelling.
 Stuart Heritage of The Guardian gave the series 3/5 stars, also praised the multiple perspective of the storytelling while finding some episodes "a frustratingly bitty watch".
-Conversely, Mike McCahill of Variety criticized the series for its lack of "anything like the electric thrill of the Fincher film".
+Conversely, Mike McCahill of Variety criticized the series, comparing it to David Fincher's movie about Facebook, The Social Network, and saying The Playlist lacked "anything like the electric thrill of the Fincher film".